fraterrisus/walkthroughs/aethus/items.md

 Buildkits allow you to use the `(B)`uild command to add new structures to the Magma Rifts.
 This is essential for opening up the various facilities that you'll need to visit.
 Beware the fact that time does not stop when you're in build mode, which means heat exhaustion and radiation poisoning will continue to accrue.
 Best be quick and know what you're trying to do before you start.

 **Atmodomes** require a live connection to a nearby Power Relay, but they produce a dome that provides oxygen.
 Once it's built, if you add 2x [Industrial Coolant](#industrial-coolant) it also eliminates heat exhaustion.
-The "RadProtect Edition", perhaps obviously, also eliminates radiation poisioning.
+The "RadProtect Edition", perhaps obviously, also eliminates radiation poisioning, and by the time you start manufacturing Buildkits you'll have other uses for [Oxite](#oxite) so it's probably easier to farm [Radiotropic Mushrooms](#radiotropic-mushrooms) and use RadProtect Atmodomes exclusively.

 **Coolant Hypercompressors** do not actually provide oxygen or cooling &ndash; rude &ndash; they gather [Industrial Coolant](#industrial-coolant) for your use elsewhere.
 Instead of being powered by a live grid, you need to deposit a [nuclear fuel rod](#fuel-rod) to make them work and a [Cargo Drone mk II](#cargo-drone) if you want the output delivered to your base.